IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - partnered with Gyrfalcon
 - Leading strike against Gandras, need to have blockaded the grove to prevent scabs
 - Thinks Delaney is a cop, sellout, scab
-- Ring of mind shielding got stolen
+- Ring of mind shielding purchased from Kareem, got stolen **Delaney**: human.
-**Delaney**: human.
 Leader of saltwood growers at La Norza, under Gandras
 - intense rivalry with Reed, stoked by Gandras **Josef**: human.
 Old, rly french